AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algopool-transfertominer <minerAddress>`

-Transfer tokens from the AlgoPool balance to the AlgoMiner balance.
-The amount of tokens to be transfered is determined by the AlgoMiner category (see the specification document).
+Transfer tokens from the AlgoPool balance to the IntelliMiner balance.
+The amount of tokens to be transfered is determined by the IntelliMiner category (see the specification document).
-* `minerAddress`: the address of the AlgoMiner contract
+* `minerAddress`: the address of the IntelliMiner contract

 >Example: `dev_pool.algopool-transfertominer miner_1`